Cheapest car insurance in California for a bad driving record

 Cheapest car insurance in California with a reckless driving conviction

-GEICO offers the cheapest rates for drivers with reckless driving convictions at $3,466 per year.
+GEICO offers the most affordable rates for drivers with reckless driving convictions, averaging $3,466 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving